joanajeremias/joanajeremias/README.md

 🚀 I've recently completed a Full Stack Bootcamp and I'm eager to embark on new coding adventures.

-🎨 My favorite thing to do is web development, because it allows me to be more creative!
+🎨 My favorite thing to do is web development, because it allows me to be more creative.

 ---